 AAPD is always creating new resources for external partners, and always excited to hear about disability-specific resources that would be useful to our partners.
-If specific guidance on a topic would be helpful to your outlet or colleagues, please do not hesitate to let us know.
+If specific guidance on a topic would be helpful to CNN, please do not hesitate to let us know.